 - Battery gas can explode. - Keep sparks, lighted matches, and flame away from the top of battery. - Never check battery charge by placing a metal object across the posts.
-Use a voltmeter or hydrometer. - Do not charge a frozen battery or start engine with frozen battery.
-There is fear of explosion.
-If battery electrolyte is frozen, wait until it is liquefied completely in an - atmospheric temperature room.
-Do not continue to use or charge the battery when electrolyte level is lower than specified.
-Explosion of the battery may result. - Loose terminals may produce sparks.
+Use a voltmeter or hydrometer. - Do not charge a frozen battery; it may explode.
+Warm the battery to 16°C (60° F) first. - Do not continue to use or charge the battery when electrolyte level is lower than specified.
+Explosion of the battery may result. - · Loose terminals may produce sparks.
 Securely tighten all terminals. - Battery electrolyte is poisonous.
 If the battery should explode, battery electrolyte may be splashed into eyes, possibly resulting in blindness. - Be sure to wear eye protection when checking electrolyte specific gravity.